Red fairway buoy on the Elbe with a container ship in the background

 The Elbe: A river in the rhythm of the tides

-The difference in water level between high and low tide in the Port of Hamburg is approximately 3.80 meters.
-We experience this tidal range on the Elbe several times a day.
-This process moves large amounts of sand and silt, which settle in the navigation channel and in the port.
+There is a difference in water level of around 3.80 metres between high and low tide in the Port of Hamburg.
+We experience this tidal range on the River Elbe several times a day.
+This process moves large quantities of sand and mud, which are deposited in the navigation channel and in the port.

-Level gauge for measuring the water level at the entrance to the Harburg harbor lock.
-In Hamburg, the difference between high and low tide is currently 3.83 meters on average.
+Level gauge for measuring the water level at the entrance to the Harburg harbour lock.
+In Hamburg, the difference between low tide and flood is currently 3.83 metres on average.

 The Elbe is not a long, calm river here.
-On the contrary: the influence of the North Sea reaches far inland here.
+On the contrary: the influence of the North Sea extends far inland here.
 From the mouth in Cuxhaven to the weir in Geesthacht, the Elbe is subject to the fluctuations of the tides.
-This 160 km long section is therefore also known as the Tidal Elbe
+This 160-kilometre section is therefore also known as the Tidal Elbe

-On this stretch, the river experiences a considerable difference between high and low water every six hours due to the tide, which is currently 3.83 m in Hamburg.
+On this stretch, the river experiences a considerable difference between high and low water every six hours due to the tide, which is currently 3.83 metres in Hamburg.
 This means that the Elbe is constantly in motion here.
-When the tide changes, large forces are at work under the surface of the water.
-The current causes a suction at the bottom and pulls natural components such as sand and silt with it - first in one direction, then in the other.
+When the ebb and flood tides change, large forces act under the surface of the water.
+The current causes a suction nozzle at the bottom and pulls natural components such as sand and mud with it - first in one direction, then in the other.
 However, these movements are not uniform, but are usually stronger from the sea side.
-The tide, which pushes the water inland, almost always has more force and pumps more silty material upstream than is washed back into the North Sea at low tide.
+The flood, which pushes the water inland, almost always has more force and pumps more silty material upstream than is washed back into the North Sea at low tide.
 This effect, which occurs in many estuaries around the world, is also known as "tidal pumping" and is all the stronger the less water flows down the Elbe, for example when the summers are very dry.

-The stronger tidal current pumps more muddy material towards the harbor than is washed back towards the North Sea at low tide.
+The stronger tidal current pumps more muddy material towards the harbour than is washed back towards the North Sea at low tide.

 The tidal Elbe is therefore a dynamic system.
 Between the tides, when the current subsides a little, the particles sink to the bottom as so-called sediments.
 This creates new mudflats or elevations under water, which in turn influences the currents in the Elbe.
-Sediments are deposited particularly in places where the water flow velocity is already lower, such as in the harbor basin and side arms, causing these areas to silt up.
-Both the harbor basin and the fairway must therefore be regularly cleared of the accumulations of sand, silt and suspended matter, otherwise the Elbe will eventually no longer be passable for larger ships.
+Sediments are deposited particularly in places where the water flow velocity is already lower, such as in the harbour basin and side arms, causing these areas to silting up.
+Both the harbour basin and the navigation channel must therefore be regularly cleared of the accumulations of sand, mud and suspended matter, otherwise the Elbe will eventually no longer be passable for larger ships.

-Suspended matter and sediments are transported by the currents in the Elbe, which then settle again in areas where the currents are calm.
+In the Elbe, suspended matter and sediments are transported by the currents, which then settle again in areas where the currents are calm.

-Regular dredging is the only way to maintain the required water depths in Hamburg and the Tidal Elbe.
-Just like in many other ports around the world.
+Regular dredging is the only way to maintain the required water depths in Hamburg and the tidal Elbe.
+Just like in many other harbours around the world.

-Two impressive videos by aquadot show the changing tides from a bird's eye view.
+Two impressive videos by aquadot show the changing tides and floods from a bird's eye view.

-By the way, we publish the exact parameters of the tides in Hamburg every year in the "Water Resources Information".
+We publish the exact parameters of the tides in Hamburg annually in the "hydrological information"

 FAQ on the tides of the Elbe in Hamburg